 - CPC/PPC Ads: Cost per click (likewise called pay per click) adverts are normally called “banners” that you may choose to place in your sidebar.
 Each time a peruser taps on the advertisement, you are paid for that click.

-- CPM Ads(or “cost per 1,000 impressions”) : these are advertisements that pay you a fixed measure of cash dependent on what number of individuals see your promotion.
+- CPM Ads(or “cost per 1,000 impressions”) : these are advertisements that pay you a fixed measure of cash depending on what number of individuals see your promotion.

 Arguably, the most well known system for putting these kinds of advertisements is Google AdSense.
 With this program, you don’t have to be in direct contact with advertisers; you basically place the “banner” on your site, Google picks promotions applicable to your blog, and your readers click on the advertisements.
 There are endless comparative projects accessible on the off chance that you find that AdSense doesn’t work for you, for example, Chitika, Infolinks, and Media.net.